 You can turn your garden’s perimeter into a natural scent fence by strategically planting things rabbits can’t stand.
 Rabbits dislike plants with strong, aromatic foliage.
 Incorporating these into the border of your raised bed can stop them before they even take a bite.
 Good choices include pungent herbs and alliums like garlic, onions, mint, and basil.
 Flowers can also do the trick; marigolds are a classic choice for pest deterrence.
 Not only do these plants help protect your vegetable garden, but they also add beauty and variety.
 Plus, you get the added bonus of having fresh herbs and flowers right at your fingertips.

-Apply Repellents for the Best Results
+How to Apply Repellents for Lasting Results

 Whether you make your own spray or buy a commercial one, consistency is key.
 A common mistake is spraying once and assuming the job is done.
 Natural repellents fade over time and wash away easily.
 For your repellent to remain effective, you need to reapply it regularly, especially after it rains or after you’ve watered your plants.
 Homemade sprays often need to be applied more frequently than commercial versions, but both require a routine.
 Make it a habit to re-spray your at-risk plants every week or so, and always after any precipitation.
 This simple step ensures your garden stays protected and continues to smell bad to rabbits all season long.